SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 * Whenever you create a new rule in Cloud SIEM, save it as a prototype so you can monitor its behavior for a few weeks before pushing it to your system live.
 * Check for an orange triangle icon next to the **Submit** button before you submit.
 This will notify you of any errors or warnings.

+### Write a chain rule

+In this section, we'll write a chain rule that looks for 1 successful login after 10 failed login attempts from the same IP address within 5 minutes.

+1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
+In the top menu select **Content > Rules**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
+In the main Sumo Logic menu, select **Cloud SIEM > Rules**.
+You can also click the **Go To...** menu at the top of the screen and select **Rules**.
+1. Click **Create**.
+1. On the **Chain** tile click **Create**.
+1. Give your rule a name.
+1. Configure **If Triggered**.
+    1. For **When at least ___ Record matches expression** select **10**.
+For the rule expression enter `bro_rfb_authenticationSuccessful=False`.
+    1. For **When at least ___ Record matches expression** select **1**.
+For the expression enter `bro_rfb_authenticationSuccessful=True`.
+    1. Select **in exact order** and **within 5 minutes**.
+1. Configure **Then Create Signal**.
+    1. For **On Entity** select **device_ip**.
+This will also update the **Grouped by** field in the **If Triggered** section.
+    1. In **with the description** write a description of the rule.
+    1. For **with a severity of** select any severity score you think is appropriate for your rule.
+    1. In **with tags** select **Tactic** and **TA0001 - Initial Access**.
+Because we’re looking for failed logins, these are attempts at initial access.
+1. Select the **Save this rule as a prototype** checkbox.
+1. Click **Submit** to save your rule.

+### Other customizations

+Once your data is flowing into Cloud SIEM, millions of records will be compared to rules.
+From these, several hundred may match the rules in your system to create signals and a handful of insights.

+After you and the SOC analysts on your team monitor Cloud SIEM for a period of time, you may decide you want even further customizations and performance tuning.
+Many of these customizations can only be performed by an administrator.
+For example, as an admin, you can:
+* **Customize the Actions button in Insights**.
+Admins can create custom actions.
+Analysts use the **Actions** button to help complete their investigations.
+You can use APIs when creating custom actions, so you have a lot of flexibility and creativity here to do things like execute playbooks, create JIRA tickets, or send Slack notifications.
+* **Create and update match lists and suppression lists**.
+Match lists are groups of entities that Cloud SIEM can use in rules.
+They're similar to allowlists or denylists.
+Cloud SIEM comes with dozens of standard match lists, but you can also create your own.
+* **Insight generation and custom insights**.
+There are several ways you can customize your insights.
+Although the default is to cluster entities together with an activity score of at least 12 over the last 14 days, this is configurable.
+You can increase or decrease the time frame, or adjust the activity score threshold.
+You can also create custom insights, which will be created when certain rules are triggered, regardless of their severity scores.
+* **Create custom workflows**.
+By default, you can mark an insight as New, In Progress, or Closed.
+However, with custom workflows, you can create a new status.
+For example, if your analysts frequently like to keep insights open while digging deeper to find the root cause, you might want to create a custom workflow for that called Investigating to keep it separate from other insights that are at different stages of the In Progress stage.